Prukutu/AOES-CLIM-WorkingWithData/_episodes/05-interpolating.md

 - ""
 ---

 It is common in climate data analysis to need to interpolate data to a different grid.
 One example is that I have model data on a model grid and observed data on a different grid.
 I want to calculate a difference between model and obs.

-We will make a difference between the average SST in a CMIP5 model historical simulation and the average observed SSTs from OISSTv2 dataset we have been working with.
+In this lesson, We will make a difference between the average SST in a CMIP5 model historical simulation and the average observed SSTs from the OISSTv2 dataset we have been working with.

 ## Regular Grid

 If you are using a regular grid, interpolation is easy using `xarray`.

 A regular grid is one with a 1-dimensional latitude and 1-dimensional longitude.
 This means that the latitudes are the same for all longitudes and the longitudes are the same for all latitudes.

 Most data you encounter will be on a regular grid, but some are not.
 We will discuss irregular grids in another class.